sweetbrulee/files-flattener/README.md

 ## TODO

+- [ ] feat: Add support for spcifying the git repository to clone and flatten.
 - [ ] refactor: Use click package to implement the CLI.
-- [ ] Add dry-run mode to preview the output before writing to the file.
+- [ ] feat: Add dry-run mode to preview the output before writing to the file.

-- [x] Use `.ignore` to exclude or include files for flattening.

 ## License